World War III in popular culture: 2020s

 is the premise of the film Tenet, which was released on August 26, 2020, after it had been delayed three times by the COVID-19 pandemic.

 The 2020 novel Rogue Flag deals with the premise of a micronation starting a war between NATO and the Shanghai Cooperation Organisation.

-In the first episode of Star Trek: Strange New Worlds, Captain Pike addresses a species which is like ours and nearing its own destruction in war.
-He shows them video of a World War III on Earth as an example of what to avoid.
+In the first episode of Star Trek: Strange New Worlds, Captain Pike addresses a human-like species nearing its own destruction in war, showing them a video of a World War III on Earth as an example of what to avoid.

+The American Psychological Association conducted a survey in 2022 after the Russian invasion of Ukraine, finding that almost 7 in 10 Americans thought they were in the beginning stages of World War III.
+A fundraising email sent by Donald Trump in November 2023 alleged that Joe Biden was pushing the USA closer to war.